Shangri-La Plaza: Location

 Shangri-La Plaza is located along Shaw Boulevard corner Epifanio de los Santos Avenue, Barangay Wack-Wack Greenhills, Mandaluyong.
-It is adjacent and directly connected to other Shangri-La properties, Edsa Shangri-La, Manila, The St. Francis Shangri-La Place and One Shangri-La Place.
-It is also near other shopping centers namely, SM Megamall and Starmall EDSA-Shaw.
+It is adjacent and directly connected to other Shangri-La properties such as Edsa Shangri-La, Manila, The St. Francis Shangri-La Place, and One Shangri-La Place.
+It is also near other shopping centers such as SM Megamall and Starmall EDSA-Shaw and the Greenfield District.

 Physical details

 Main Wing

 Opened in 1991, the Main Wing of the mall has 6 retail floors, 1 basement level of shops and restaurants, and 2 carpark levels above the retail floors.
 The Food Forum (formerly called Garden Court) is located in the mall's basement level, featuring several food stalls and fast food chains, as well as a few other restaurant chains.
-Rustan's Fresh Supermarket can also be located within the basement level, as well as the Technohub.
+Also located at the basement level are The Marketplace (formerly called Rustan's Fresh Supermarket, Rustan's Fresh Supermarket, and Marketplace by Rustan's) and the Technohub.
 The second floor of the main wing serves as an atrium to the other four floors above it, wherein its open space is often used for events.
 There are also escalators in the main wing's atrium that skip odd-numbered floors, allowing faster access to the 2nd, 4th, and 6th floors.

 The Ledge is a portion of the sixth floor of the main mall where various international and local restaurant chains can be found.
 Streetscape is an al fresco area with various local and international restaurant chains as well.
 Another retail zone named The Fifth, located at the fifth level, caters to a young retail market and beside it is the health and wellness zone.
 The Red Carpet, formerly called the Shang Cineplex until its 2018 renovation, is located on the sixth and seventh levels, featuring four regular movie theaters and one Premiere theater.

 The main mall is directly connected to the Shaw Boulevard MRT Station, Edsa Shangri-La, Manila hotel and The St. Francis Shangri-La Place.
-Indirectly, it is also connected to Starmall EDSA-Shaw and the Greenfield District through the walkways of the MRT station.
+Indirectly, it is also connected to Starmall EDSA-Shaw and the Greenfield District through the walkways of the MRT-3 station.